 There is something special about coming home.

-We find comfort in our carefully curated belongings and have sentimental attachments to those things.
+Naturally, we find comfort in our carefully curated belongings and have sentimental attachments to those things.

 We enjoy the spaces that are just for us and little nooks that we can tuck into and find safety and refuge from the world outside ( and sometimes inside).